Archive for December, 2017

 (Nissan)

-In that October further land speed records (above) were set with the cars, this time both Japanese and International records.
+That October further land speed records (above) were set with the cars, this time both Japanese and International records.

-Two years later the course was duly certified and Nissan again went record hunting on 8 October 1967, this time T Yokoyama of the Nissan Racing Team was the driver.
+The earlier land speed record attempts in 1965 whilst setting Japanese records were not International marks as the Yatabe course wasn’t FIA approved.
+Two years later the course was certified and Nissan again went record hunting on 8 October 1967, this time Tatsu Yokoyama of the Nissan Racing Team was the driver.
+Seven new International records were set with speeds between 250.98 km/h for the One Hour to 256.09 km/h for 50km.

 image